 Recipes that Use Applesauce:

-I personally love having this recipe in my back-pocket because there are times when I need applesauce for a baked good and don’t have any on hand.
+I personally love having this recipe in my back-pocket because there are times when I need applesauce for baking and don’t have any on hand.
+Here are a few applesauce recipes you might enjoy.

 2teaspoonsof lemon juice